-Ponytail palms are a unique-looking, long-lived indoor plant that thrives on benign neglect.
-They are very easy to grow, provided you don’t overwater them!
+Ponytail palms are unique-looking, long-lived indoor plants that thrive on benign neglect.
+They are very easy to grow, provided that you don’t overwater them!
 Here’s how to grow and care for a ponytail palm in your home.

 Despite its name and palm-like appearance, the ponytail palm is not a true “palm.”
-In fact, it is more closely related to desert plants in the Agave and Yucca genera (e.g., Joshua trees).
+In fact, it is more closely related to desert plants in the Agave and Yucca genera (such as Joshua trees).

 In its native environment (eastern Mexico), the entire plant has been known to reach up to 30 feet in height!
 However, ponytail palms that are grown in gardens as landscape plants don’t usually get to be more than 10 feet tall.
-Indoors, they are rarely taller than 4 feet.
+Kept indoors, they are rarely taller than 4 feet.

 Care of this plant is generally simple; the most common difficulty is having to adapt your watering habits to its watering needs!

 Use a fast draining soil, such as a cacti and succulent potting mix.
 If you have potting soil, sand, and perlite already on hand, you can create your own desert soil mixture: Simply mix 1 part potting soil, 1 part perlite, and 1 part sand.

 Select a pot that has a hole in the bottom, so that excess water can be drained off.
 Ponytail palms do not like to sit in moist soil for very long.